 Dr. Modadugu Gupta is a fisheries scientist who dramatically increased fish production and laid the foundation for the Blue Revolution.
 Risking his life to work in conflict areas, Dr. Gupta developed low-cost aquaculture technology that has emerged as a possible solution to address the looming food crisis due to population increase and climate change-induced rise in food price

 Food security can be strengthened through alternative foods and agricultural innovation

-Through efforts to attain stable food supply, there have been impressive developments in alternative foods and agricultural technology.
-The price of lab grown meat obtained by indefinitely multiplying meat muscle cells has decreased significantly since its first introduction, and lab grown meat is expected to become widely available.
-Also, plant-based meat and edible insects are rising as an alternative food due to its high productivity and high-quality protein content.
+Through efforts to attain a stable food supply, there have been impressive developments in alternative foods and agricultural technology.
+The price of lab-grown meat obtained by indefinitely multiplying meat muscle cells has decreased significantly since its first introduction, and lab-grown meat is expected to become widely available.
+Also, plant-based meat and edible insects are rising as an alternative food due to their high productivity and high-quality protein content.